Perry Maxwell: Later years

 With MacKenzie's death in 1934 and the dissolution of the partnership, Maxwell began the most fruitful phase of his career.
-This was a monumental accomplishment considering the nation was still in the grip of the devastating Great Depression and accompanying Dust Bowl that plagued the American midwest.
+This was a large accomplishment considering the nation was still in the grip of the devastating Great Depression and accompanying Dust Bowl that plagued the American midwest.
 During this financially difficult time he was still able to get contracts to work on such innovative designs as Southern Hills, Prairie Dunes in Kansas and the Old Town Club in Winston-Salem, North Carolina.
-But perhaps the best known aspect of Maxwell's work during this stage of his career was his prolific renovation work.
+But perhaps the most well-known aspect of Maxwell's work during this stage of his career was his renovation work.
 He is credited with major contributions to several of the top courses around the country, including Pine Valley Golf Club, Gulph Mills, Philadelphia Country Club, Brook Hollow, Colonial Country Club (Fort Worth), Saucon Valley Country Club in Upper Saucon Township, the National Golf Links and, perhaps his best-known redesign, Augusta National, where he did renovations on 11 of the 18 holes.

 After World War II Maxwell continued working, even after losing a leg from below the knee due to cancer.
 But by this time Maxwell's focus was once again on Oklahoma.
 His son, J. Press Maxwell, had joined the business after returning from his tour of duty in Europe.
 The Maxwells had several notable efforts in Oklahoma in the late 1940s, including Oakwood Country Club in Enid and the University of Oklahoma course in Norman.
 They also did the first golf course at the Grand Hotel in Mobile, Alabama.
 Among other projects completed just prior to his death in 1952 were Lake Hefner Golf Club in Oklahoma City, the Oak Cliff Country Club in Dallas, Texas, and a major renovation of the Omaha Country Club in Omaha, Nebraska.